tchop Logo

 3. Mutual respect

-Foster interactions where all participants feel valued, regardless of their role or perspective.
+Build interactions where all participants feel valued, regardless of their role or perspective.
+Whether someone is entry-level or in the C-suite, their contributions should be treated with equal consideration and dignity.

 4. Reciprocity